 backseat driver navigator, I made sure to keep an eye on our progress.
 Okay, I looked up at the screen a couple times.
 In hindsight, the south by southwest heading on the digital compass did register as mildly disconcerting, but I wrote it off as nothing more than curvy country roads.
 It wasn’t until about noon when I noticed an unsettlingly familiar, snowcapped mountain on the horizon.
 Mount Shasta.
 We shouldn’t have been anywhere near Mount Shasta.

 We pulled over to the side of the road and scrambled to catch our bearings.
 Upon zooming out, it was abundantly clear that the way our GPS decided to take us was clearly not the same as the path I’d meticulously researched on Google about five minutes before we left yesterday.
-Fortunately, we noticed in the nick of time, because just a few miles ahead was a connecting route to put us back on course, somehow cutting 170 miles from the GPS’s nefarious original plan.
+Fortunately, we noticed in the nick of time, because a connecting route just a few miles ahead put us back on course, somehow cutting 170 miles from the GPS’s nefarious original plan.

 All in all, the detour only cost us a little bit of time.
 Well, that’s not completely true either.
 Instead of making it to the City of Sin, we had to find lodging a little further out of town in a little Death Valley joint called the LongStreet Inn & Casino.
 As we pulled down the last few miles, an acrid odor crept its way into the van.
 At first everyone started pointing fingers at each other, assuming the day’s snacks were to blame.
 It wasn’t until we checked in at the hotel that they told us what really happened.